iopipe/iopipe-js-core/README.md

 var iopipe = require("iopipe")({ token: "YOUR_TOKEN", timeoutWindow: 0})
 ```

+You can also update the timeout window from `IOPIPE_TIMEOUT_WINDOW` in your environment
+variables; IOpipe will prefer the configuration in the code over environment
+variables if both are configured.

 # Debugging integration

 Debugging is possible by seeing the `debug` key to `true`